Can You Cut Or Bend A Flame Sensor? Should You?

 A home high energy efficient furnace in a basement

 A flame sensor may malfunction or fail for different reasons.
 A dirty sensor is the most prevalent.
-Metal will rust if left exposed to the byproducts of any form of combustion for an extended period of time.
+Metal will rust if left exposed to the byproducts of any combustion for an extended period.

-As a result, since flame sensors are metal constructed, it means it's susceptible to rust, which can prevent it from detecting the flame effectively.
+As a result, since flame sensors are metal constructed, they are susceptible to rust, preventing them from detecting the flame effectively.

 Another potential reason a flame sensor may fail is a sensor that is either faulty or has an insulator break.
-It's possible that a short in the component's electrical wiring has severed its connection to the control board.
+A short in the component's electrical wiring may have severed its connection to the control board.

 What Happens When a Flame Sensor Goes Bad?